 Feeling Unseen or Unheard in Marriage

-When your emotions, needs, or efforts feel overlooked, it can create a deep sense of loneliness—even when you’re still committed to the relationship.
-Many couples describe this as feeling invisible, dismissed, or like their voice no longer matters.
+Feeling unseen or unheard in marriage can create a deep sense of loneliness — even when both partners still care deeply about the relationship.
+Many describe it as feeling invisible, dismissed, or like their voice no longer matters.
 Over time, this can lead to discouragement, resentment, or emotional withdrawal.

 FAQ